| 5

 people on board the ship were Capt.
 Goddard, Lt John Brooke Smith,

-No.1 motor boat's crew, and a steward.
+No.1 motorboat's crew, and a steward.
 Lt Brooke Smith took away

-No.1 motor boat (Jim Thompson was bowman) and they picked up everyone
+No.1 motorboat (Jim Thompson was bowman) and they picked up everyone

 from the Tacoma City (45 survivors in total).
 They then proceeded